-These cookies will be the talk of the Christmas party, and possibly the most loved cookie at the cookie exchange or on the cookie tray you send out.
+These cookies will be the talk of the Christmas party, and possibly the most loved cookie at the cookie exchange or on the cookie tray you deliver to neighbors.

-While I do have an abundance of cookies recipes shared on my blog there’s no way I could make all of them during the holidays but these will be a cookie I’ll make time and time again when the Christmas season rolls around.
-They taste like those chocolate oranges that I love but even better!
+With all of the cookie recipes I’ve shared on my blog, there’s no way I could make all of them during the holiday season, but these Orange Chocolate Chip Ricotta cookies ALWAYS make the cut for my Christmas Cookie lineup.
+They taste like those traditional chocolate oranges that I love but even better!

 I made these when I had family staying over Thanksgiving and they were gone in no time.
-And like I said no one could have guessed it was ricotta that made them so perfect.
+And like I said, no one could have guessed it was ricotta that made them so moist and perfect.